-Bella A. is a sophomore marketing major at Rutgers Business School.
-Since her freshman year, she had the most amazing experience as a social media and marketing intern for the Rutgers Residence Life Marketing Department.
-Bella’s interests include music, the beach, and good food.
+Bella A. is a junior marketing major at Rutgers Business School.
+Since her freshman year, she has had the most amazing experience as a social media and marketing intern for the Rutgers Residence Life Marketing Department.
+Bella’s interests include music, fashion, and good food.
 Connect with Bella on Instagram @bella.awalt

-Do you miss your home on the banks?
-So do I. During these difficult times, it is our responsibility to stay at home and follow social-distancing guidelines to slow the spread of COVID-19.
-These are tough times on everyone, and it is easy to feel idle, restless, and lonely as we self-isolate.
-Just because I cannot spend physical time in my classes, at club meetings, or with my friends, however, does not mean that this time should take away from my self-growth.
+Missing your home on the banks?
+So am I. During these difficult times, it is our responsibility to stay at home and follow social-distancing guidelines to slow the spread of COVID-19.
+These are tough times for everyone, and it is easy to feel idle, restless, and lonely as we self-isolate.
+Just because I cannot spend physical time in my classes, at club meetings, or with my friends, however, does not mean that this time should hinder our self-growth.
 I have decided to use my time at home to work on myself.
 Here are the ways I have been staying happy while staying safe at home.

 Establishing a Daily Quar-Routine